lpsinger/userguide/content.rst

 ~~~~~~~~~~~~

 The significance of the event is quantified by its false alarm rate (FAR): the
-expected rate of events with equal or greater significance in the absence of
+expected rate of events from the pipeline that produced the preferred event
-any astrophysical signals.
+with equal or greater significance in the absence of any astrophysical signals.

 Localization
 ~~~~~~~~~~~~